 Scandinavian design highlights neutral colors that include shades of white, ivory, eggshell and off-white intermingled with grays, sand, charcoal or pale purple hues.
 The design style also favors accent motifs in bright, bold blue that’s reflective of the area’s clear blue waters.

-Scandinavian furniture is often minimalistic and has pieces that are multi-functional and reduce clutter.
+Scandinavian & designer furniture online is often minimalistic and has pieces that are multi-functional and reduce clutter.
 Storage space is always at a premium and Scandinavian design often utilizes unique storage options as part of the overall décor.
 An example of this would be a free-standing coat rack with a shelf or two at the bottom or a potted plant holder with a shelf underneath.

-A common motif among Scandi design and scandi furniture Melbourne is textiles that can serve as accent pieces that lend a warm and cozy feel.
+A common motif among Scandi design and scandi & designer furniture Melbourne is textiles that can serve as accent pieces that lend a warm and cozy feel.
 Scandi style is evolving and a new trend being seen in many professional designs is the use of the worn leather look for sofas, chairs

 Scandinavian interior design is sometimes described as monochrome with a few bursts of color thrown in.
 Scandi design is a pattern of decorating that utilizes warm, neutral tones with accents of blue and green.
 The style is one that’s calming and inviting.
 It utilizes recurring motifs of neutral colors, blue and green splashes of color, nature-based highlights, mirrors